 If you are first arriving in the Netherlands after 31 December 2020 to start your studies, the type of residence permit you hold will determine which tuition fee you will have to pay and whether you are entitled to receive student finance.
 In most cases, British nationals will be treated as non-EU/EEA citizens.
 This means you will have to pay the higher institutional tuition fee and you will not be entitled to receive student finance.
 For most programmes, our institutional tuition fee rate is not very different from tuition fees at English and Welsh universities, but it is much higher than current fees in Scotland and Northern Ireland.

 In case you were already living in the Netherlands (and registered in the Personal Records Database (BRP)) on or before 31 December 2020, you are still covered by the Withdrawal Agreement.
 You are entitled to pay the statutory tuition fee (i.e. EU/EEA tuition fee) as long as you continue to live and study in the Netherlands.
 In addition, you remain subject to the same conditions regarding student finance as EU/EEA students.

 From 1 January 2021 onwards, British nationals require a residence document or permit to (continue to) live, work and study in the Netherlands.
 Procedures vary depending on whether you were already living in the Netherlands before 1 January 2021.
 Please refer to the website of the Immigration and Naturalisation Service (IND) for more information.
 The UM Visa Office will assist you in the application process.

 UM students in or going to the UK

 UM advises all students to discuss their plans with the International Relations Office at their faculty.

-If you are a British national and a current or prospective UM employee, please direct your questions to the Knowledge Centre for International Staff.
+If you are a British national and a current or prospective UM staff member, you may be wondering how Brexit will affect your right to live and work in the Netherlands.
+Please direct your questions to the Knowledge Centre for International Staff (KCIS).